-1. The performance statement; an observable action normally stated as one action associated with a single verb.
-If the action is complicated or if more than one verb is used, then the EO needs to be broken down further into other EOs with simple actions.

-2. The conditions statement; a description of the setting or conditions under which the action is to be performed.
-Ideally, the conditions should mirror those in the workplace where the operation is performed.

-3. The standard; one or more measurable criterion stating the level of acceptable performance of the task in terms of quantity, quality or time limitations.
+- 1. The performance statement; an observable action such as "Operate a global positioning system" or "Install the Personnel Record Management software."
+It should be normally stated as one action associated with a single verb.
+If the action is complicated or if more than one verb is used, then the task EO needs to be broken down further into other EOs with simple actions. - 2.
+The conditions statement; a description of the setting or conditions under which the task action is to be performed (e.g., "given a PC with presentation software", "denied reference" and "without supervision").
+Ideally, the conditions should mirror those in the workplace where the operation is performed. - 3.
+The standard; one or more measurable criterion stating the level of acceptable performance of the task in terms of quantity, quality or time limitations.
 It should answer questions such as: "How many?"
-"How fast?" or "How well?"
+"How fast?" or "How well?" (e.g., the italicized portion of

+"Given a PC with presentation software, create a presentation with at least six slides in less than 30 minutes")

-5.2.4 Learning assessment plan
+5.2.4 Learning Assessment Plan

-A learning assessment plan describes the use of formal evaluations within a qualification program.
+A learning assessment plan describes the use of testing in support of the training and formal evaluations within a qualification program.
 The learning assessment plan determines how progress toward, and achievement of, the required performance is checked and verified.
 While an assessment should be based upon the performance defined in the TLOs and EOs, limiting factors, such as time, may not permit direct observation of the full range of the desired performance.
 The assessment plan describes how a valid and reliable sample of trainee performance will be measured and evaluated.

-5.2.5 Instructional strategies
+5.2.5 Instructional Strategies